 Highlighted text will take you to the piece for free.
 Select the (Buy) button to purchase in Connolly Books, Dublin or online.
 You can also read pieces from our own publication, Forward, or from the Communist Party of Ireland’s Socialist Voice or the north-focused, Unity.

-Please let us know if any links are broken or if you’d like to make any suggestions to the list.
+Please let us know if any links are broken or if you’d like to make any suggestions for the list.

-Each section goes from simple-to-complex / broad-to-specialist, top-to-bottom.
+Each section goes from simple-to-complex / broad-to-specialist / chronological, top-to-bottom.